blockdeep/libro/src/medium/XCM_Fee_Management.md

 ## Description

 `FeeManager` is the most common trait implementation for handling fees charged by executors for executing XCM messages.
-If set to the unit type, fees will be burned.
+If set to the empty tuple, fees will be burned.

 ## What should not be done